 Please go to Patient Forms to download the Amsler Grid test and receive instructions on how to test your vision at home.

-Angiography is the most widely used macular degeneration diagnostic test.
-During the test, a harmless orange-red dye called Fluorescein will be injected into a vein in the arm.
+Angiography is the most widely used diagnostic test.
+During the tests, a harmless orange-red dye called Fluorescein will be injected into a vein in the arm.
 The dye travels through the body to the blood vessels in the retina.
 A special camera takes multiple photographs.
 The pictures are then analyzed to identify damage to the lining of the retina or atypical new blood vessels.
 The formation of new blood vessels from blood vessels in and under the macula is often the first physical sign that macular degeneration may develop.

 Optical Coherence Tomography (OCT) uses light waves to create a contour map of the retina and can show areas of thickening or fluid accumulation.